Capstone-Projects-2021-Spring/project-phototag-iOS/README.md

 # Starting Guide

 When permission is granted to read local photos, and you log in successfully using an email/password or with Google, the application will load all of your photos into a gallery view.
 At this point, you may begin selecting photos and adding tags.
 In the settings page you will find an option to enable/disable auto-tagging, a feature where the application automatically processes your photos and applies searchable tags.
 PhotoTag offers two options for auto-tagging: on-device or server processing.
 On-device uses Google's ML Kit API, and server processing uses a more extensive library of photo labels for increased accuracy.

+# Known Bugs

+1. For users with large galleries, after creating a scheduled tag, there is a tendency for the program to crash.
+2. The current build of the app forces the user to log back in every time the app is closed.
+User login details should be stored in the keychain when using custom login
+3. Map view pins cannot be expanded to view corresponding photo